 We offer three pathways to a degree in nuclear medicine technology:

-Augusta University's Nuclear Medicine Technology programs are fully accredited through 2024 by JRCNMTthe Joint Review Commission on Educational Programs in Nuclear Medicine Technology.
+Augusta University's Nuclear Medicine Technology programs are fully accredited through 2024 by the Joing Review Commission on educational Programs in Nuclear Medicine Technology (JRCNMTthe Joint Review Commission on Educational Programs in Nuclear Medicine Technology).

 Graduate outcomes are indicators of program effectiveness, demonstrating the extent to which a program achieves its goals.
 Programmatic graduate outcomes data reported on the JRCNMT website include: 5-year time period of current report; graduation rate; ARRT credentialing success; NMTCB credentialing success and job placement rate.
 This information is available in the Graduate Outcomes Report (https://www.jrcnmt.org/students/program-graduate-outcomes/ ).